-A job change can happen anytime, and it is rare for anyone to “schedule” this on the basis of the financial year.
-If you have changed jobs during the year, and are wondering how to file your income tax return, read on.
+A change in employment can happen anytime, and it is rare for anyone to “schedule” this on the basis of the financial year.
+If you have switched jobs and are wondering how to file income tax return after a job change, read on.

 When you join a new company, you will be given Form 12B, in which you have to mention your PAN, details of salary already paid by the previous employer as well as any tax deducted, and tax-saving investments done or planned for the year.